Softwarovy-projekt/Documentation/README.md

 The context contains separated caches for generic types, instantiated generic types, arrays, and generic method instantiations.
 `NamedTypeSymbol`s have caches for defined methods and fields.
-Because of the compressed design of cil metadata, we also use several indices in `ModuleSymbol` to help resolve symbols from caches.
+Because of the compressed design of cil metadata, we also use several reverse indices in `ModuleSymbol` to help resolve symbols from caches.
+These indices are `MethodIndex` and `FieldIndex` repsectively.
+It is a couple of an index and a method or field definition in given module.
+This is very helpful because many of the opcodes provide row pointer to a field or a method that is supposed to be called together with the opcode.
+Take the `LDFLD` opcode as an example which carries metadata token pointing to a `fieldref` or `fielddef` metadata table.
+Each of these tables contains information about a specific field implementation.
+Using the `FieldIndex` we can quickly query the parsed field without difficult materialization.
+The same applies to `MethodIndex` and `call` opcode.
+The use of those indices is a implementation detail hidden behind the API.

 To be sure that we always use already cached symbols, we use `SymbolResolver` which is responsible for handling all types of metadata references and returning appropriate symbols.
 Since we use the `SymbolResolver` only, there is just one option, how the `NamedTypeSymbol`, `AssemblySymbol`, or `MethodSymbol` is created.
 The context is the only one that calls further methods for creating these symbols when it is not found in the caches.
 Except for non-instantiated methods, which are created lazily and cached in the `NamedTypeSymbol`.
-More info about `SymbolResolver` can be found in the type system section.
+More info about `SymbolResolver` can be found in the following [type system section](#type-system).

 ### Type system